Saturday, November 1, 2025

 CPTSD from narcissist parent abuse feels like constant anxiety, insecurity, tension and confusion

 Hello my friends.
 Today I'm unpacking my CPTSD from narcissistic parent abuse, by taking a good hard look at what it feels like.
 All the time not just occasionally.
 In all circumstances not just a few.
 I think it can be summed up by saying that I am in a continually triggered state of trauma responses.
-I am never not anxious, insecure and tense.
+I am never not a little or a lot anxious, insecure and tense.
 I do not know what relaxation feels like.
 I have probably only felt it a few times in my life and didn't know what it was then.
-I am constant crisis mode, always prepared to be criticized, scolded, judged and found wanting.
+I am in perpetual crisis mode, always prepared to be criticized, scolded, judged and found wanting.

 Actually though, having said I am prepared, that's not really accurate.
-I feel like I have to be prepared but I don't know how because in my life with my narcissistic parents, attacks always came unprovoked and out of nowhere.
+I feel like I have to BE prepared but I don't know how because in my life with my narcissistic parents, attacks always came unprovoked and out of nowhere.
 And you cannot prepare for that.
-You can just flinch and freeze and fawn.
+You can just flinch and freeze and fawn and hope for the best.
+You also learn to be very hypervigilant, watching for signs of parent disapproval and anger.
+And sometimes those are very passive aggressive and and so you miss them.
+You think that mom or dad is happy when they are not.
+You don't get that their seemingly kind comments are facetious and sarcastic or not meant for you but someone else.

 It's funny because I don't have a lot of memory of time spent with my parents.
 They were always off doing their own thing and I was left my own devices very young.
-It would not have occurred to me to expect a parent to be there for me and with me.
-But it was soon as I did something they considered out of line, bam!
+It would not have occurred to me to expect a parent to be there for me, like normal parents are.
+But then, weirdly as soon as I did something they considered out of line, bam!
 Suddenly they were right there with all kinds of criticism.
 I'm not exaggerating.
-I don't remember what my dad did, where he went or even dinners with actually either parent.
-He was just occasionally around.
+I don't remember what my dad did, where he went or even dinners with either parent.
+He was just occasionally there.
+Same with my mom.
+And when they were, they weren't happy.

 I walked on eggshells with both my bio parents even as a very young child.
 They were soooo easy to upset and annoy.
-To this day I cannot remember what I did to upset them.
-I just remember having a sick stomach waiting anxiously for them to tell me how I'd let them down.
-I remember being 3 years old and being taken to church.
+I've tried but I cannot remember what I did to upset them.
+I just remember having a sick stomach and waiting anxiously to be told how I'd let them down.
+I recall being 3 years old and being taken to church.
 Now when I went with my grandparents all was well but when I went with my parents which was not as often as you might think, I would be routinely taken out of church.
 I realize later that this was an excuse for my dad to get out of it.
 But he had this way of making me feel like I had been naughty.
 I would anxiously ask, "was I good in church?"
 He wouldn't answer.
-Just got pissed off.
+Just acted pissed off.

 I remember at 5, after they moved us to Alaska to go be missionaries to the Indians.
 I'm not kidding, this is how it was presented to me.
 We had no place to live the entire time we were there and squatted with people.
 I do not remember my mother ever preparing me a meal and I don't exactly know how we ate.
-Anyway they were doing something at whatever church we were in somewhere and I was playing in a room where clothing was stored for the rummage sale they hosted.
+Anyway they were doing something at whatever church we were in somewhere and I alone in a room where clothing was stored for the rummage sale.
 I was playing in the used clothes.
-And I held up a gold lame top to my chest and said sexy, sexy.
+I held up a gold lame top to my chest and said sexy, sexy.
 I think I was dancing around.
 I don't know where I would have seen that but anyway just a kid thing.

-My dad, who happened to be in town for a few days (usually he was gone somewhere on some mission trip or other) looked in and saw me dancing around.
-He yelled so viciously for me to quit acting stupid.
-He said that I was saying disgusting things.
+My dad, who happened to be there, usually he wasn't, looked in and saw me dancing around.
+He actually scared me because it was so unexpected to see him.
+I don't know where he sprang from.
+He yelled viciously for me to quit acting stupid.
+He said that I was saying disgusting things even though I didn't know what sexy meant.
+I thought it meant fancy.
 I felt like he had kicked me in the stomach and I started crying in shame.
 Every time I think of that now I just feel this self-disgust.
-It's things like this had that have implanted very bad dreams and intrusive thoughts of being somehow trashy.
+It's things like this that have implanted very bad dreams and intrusive thoughts of being somehow trashy.

-My mother was always off doing something, I don't know what.
-I know there were strange men involved.
+My dad was always was off on "mission trips" and trying to convert the Manson girls (not kidding).
+I don't know what he did.
+He was just gone.
+My mother was always too busy doing, I don't know what.
+But it was something more important than caring for me, evidently.
+Actually as I look back, she never did anything, just waited for everyone (including two elderly disabled native people) to do for her.
+Not me.
+Her.
+I also know there were strange men involved.
 I was left to wander alone.
-Sometimes I was literally left alone when she would go for days at a time.
+Sometimes I was left alone when she would go for days at a time.
 I remember feeling like such a burden.
 When she decided out of the blue to divorce my dad, she just dumped it on me and then when I started to cry because I thought I would not see my grandparents again, she got angry.
 She told me I was lucky.
 I don't know exactly how.
 So I quit crying because I could see that it made her mad.
 And that was that.

 No comments: